MEMBERSHIP AT IEC OF OREGON PROVIDES VALUE

 - IEC University eCampus: online courses covering safety, technical issues and business skills

-- National magazine and electronic newsletters
+- National magazine Insights

 - Membership discounts apply at national meetings including the Washington, DC and the national IEC Convention and Expo.